vsecades/AbuseIpDb/README.md

 # AbuseIpDb - Wrapper around the Abuse IP DB service API

-The package supports APIv1 and APIv2.
-Retrieving a blacklist is only available for APIv2.
+The package supports APIv2.
+No other API is currently available.
 Uploading a CSV report of abusive IP addresses is not yet implemented.

-**Please note:** The APIv1 is deprecated by AbuseIpDb.
-They set the sunset date to 2020-02-01.
-You should start using APIv2 now.

 ## Installing